freenas/freenas-docs/userguide/intro.rst

 is separate from the storage disks.
 The device can be an SSD, a small hard drive, or a |usb-stick|.

+When determining the type and size of the target device where %brand% is to be installed, keep these points in mind:

+- The minimum recommended size is 8 GiB.
+This provides enough space for the operating system, but increasing the size to 16 or 32 GiB will allow for more boot environments and increase system resiliency.

+  When planning to add your own boot environments, budget about 1 GiB of storage per boot environment.
+Consider deleting older boot environments after making sure they are no longer needed.
+Boot environments can be created and deleted using :menuselection:`System --> Boot`.

+- To maximize system reliability, use two identical devices and select them both during the installation.
+This creates a mirrored boot device.

+- SSDs (Solid State Disks) are fast and reliable, and make very good
+  %brand% operating system devices.
+Even a relatively large SSD (120 or 128 GiB) is useful as a boot device.
+While it might appear that the unused space is wasted, that space is instead used internally by the SSD for wear leveling.
+This makes the SSD last longer and provides greater reliability.

+- Installing to a |usb-stick| is **not** recommended.
+The wide variance in USB drive quality can result in a suboptimal %brand% experience.

-.. note:: To write the installation file to a |usb-stick|, **two** USB ports are needed, each with an inserted USB device.
+  To write the installation file to a |usb-stick|, **two** USB ports are needed, each with an inserted USB device.
 One |usb-stick|
   contains the installer, while the other |usb-stick| is the destination for the %brand% installation.
 Be careful to select the correct USB device for the %brand% installation. %brand% cannot be installed onto the same device that contains the installer.
   After installation, remove the installer |usb-stick|.
 It might also be necessary to adjust the BIOS configuration to boot from the new
   %brand% |os-device|.

-When determining the type and size of the target device where %brand% is to be installed, keep these points in mind:

-- The absolute *bare minimum* size is 8 GiB.
-That does not provide much room.
-The *recommended* minimum is 16 GiB.
-This provides room for the operating system and several boot environments created by updates.
-More space provides room for more boot environments and 32 GiB or more is preferred.

-- SSDs (Solid State Disks) are fast and reliable, and make very good
-  %brand% operating system devices.
-Their one disadvantage is that they require a disk connection which might be needed for storage disks.

-  Even a relatively large SSD (120 or 128 GiB) is useful as a boot device.
-While it might appear that the unused space is wasted, that space is instead used internally by the SSD for wear leveling.
-This makes the SSD last longer and provides greater reliability.

-- When planning to add your own boot environments, budget about 1 GiB of storage per boot environment.
-Consider deleting older boot environments after making sure they are no longer needed.
-Boot environments can be created and deleted using :menuselection:`System --> Boot`.

-- Use quality, name-brand |usb-sticks|, as ZFS will quickly reveal errors on cheap, poorly-made sticks.

-- For a more reliable boot disk, use two identical devices and select them both during the installation.
-This will create a mirrored boot device.

-.. note:: Current versions of %brand% run directly from the operating system device.
-Early versions of %brand% ran from RAM, but that has not been the case for years.

 .. _Storage Disks and Controllers: